-Safety Performance Target Coordi nation The Accountable Executive shares our P DOT in our service area each year after in Moorhead City Council.
-Personnel are av selection of ND DOT and MN DOT and M ts formal adoption by the City of Far ailable to coordinate with ND DOT a go Commission and the City of and MN DOT and the MPO in the Targets Transmitted to the State ND DOT Date Targets Transmitted Targets Transmitted to the State MN DOT Date Targets Transmitted
+Safety Performance Target Coordination

+The Accountable Executive shares our PTASP, including safety performance targets, with the ND DOT and MN DOT in our service area each year after its formal adoption by the City of Fargo Commission and the City of Moorhead City Council.
+Personnel are available to coordinate with ND DOT and MN DOT and the MPO in the selection of ND DOT and MN DOT and MPO safety performance targets upon request.

+Targets Transmitted to the State ND DOT Date Targets Transmitted Targets Transmitted to the State MN DOT Date Targets Transmitted 9/13/2023